RickStrahl/Westwind.RazorHosting/Readme.md

 string result = host.RenderTemplate(template,new { Name="Joe Doe" });
 ```

-You can also create a template, compile it and then cache it:
+You can also create a template, compile it and then cache it yourself:

 ```c#
 string template = @"Hello World @Model.Name.
 Time is: @DateTime.Now";